 - Make sure all PDFs posted are accessible.

-- Here’s a guide to making a PDF accessible.
+- Here’s a LinkedIn Learning video on making PDFs accessible.

 Add a verbal description of all images used in the course, as students may not be able to see all of the visuals used in a course.